-2.3.2 Safety and environmental risk costs
+2.3.2 Environmental risk costs

-Figure 2-7 below shows a heat map of transmission line risks.
+Figure 2-12 below shows a heat map of transmission line risks.
 Transmission lines in red have the highest safety and environment risks.
 This has been developed based on an assessment of risk factors of specific locations.

-The figure shows that Line 3W is a high risk line.
-The majority of Line 3W passes through isolated timber country, with a large portion of the line running through Morton National Park.
-The environmental and safety risks associated with this line are considered to be amongst the highest in TransGrid's network.
+The figure shows that Line 81 is a high risk line.
+Due to the line's condition and its location near bushland and rural residential areas, the environmental and safety risks associated with this line are considered to be amongst the higher lines in TransGrid's network.